paul-hammant/tbd/content/branch-by-abstraction/index.md

 4. Remove the to be replaced implementation
 5. Remove the abstraction

-Hopefully your team IDE that can perform complex refactorings on sets on checkouts in a way that running the build after each is an uneventful validation of the refactorings.
+Hopefully, your team IDE that can perform complex refactorings on sets on checkouts in a way that running the build after each is an uneventful validation of the refactorings.

 ## Contrived example

-Lets talk about a car having its wheels upgraded.
+Let's talk about a car having its wheels upgraded.
 We should never forget that software engineering is nothing like conventional construction, and we want to ram that home.
 At least, it is nothing like conventional construction where we are not talking about a production line.